KyleGough/advent-of-code/README.md

 <br />

-These are my solutions for [Advent of Code 2022](https://adventofcode.com/2022) written in TypeScript.
+These are my solutions for [Advent of Code](https://adventofcode.com) for 2022 and 2015, written in TypeScript.

 ## About